-- Cascara Sagrada
+- Cascara sagrada

-- Sacred Bark
+- Sacred bark

 For Patients & Caregivers

-Bottom Line: Cascara is a strong laxative.
+Cascara is a strong laxative.
 It has not been shown to treat or prevent cancer.

 Cascara is made out of the bark of the Cascara sagrada plant.
-It is known to stimulate the large intestine and produce a well-documented laxative effect.
-Cascara also causes water and electrolytes (such as sodium and potassium) to flow into the large intestine and be expelled from the body with the feces.
-This facilitates bowel passage but also can lead to dangerously low potassium and sodium levels if cascara is used for prolonged periods of time.
+It is known to stimulate the large intestine and produces a well-documented laxative effect.
+Cascara also causes water and electrolytes such as sodium and potassium to be expelled with the feces.
+This eases bowel passage but can also lead to dangerously low potassium and sodium levels if cascara is used for prolonged periods of time.

-- To relieve constipation
+To relieve constipation

 To treat cancer

 For Healthcare Professionals

 Cascara sagrada is a species of buckthorn plant native to North America.
-The bark of the plant has been used to relieve constipation.
+The bark of the plant has been used to relieve constipation and is marketed as a dietary supplement.
+It is also used as an ingredient in the Hoxsey herbal formula, an ineffective alternative cancer treatment.

 The major constituents are cascarosides that stimulate the large intestine and produce a laxative effect.
-In vitro studies indicate that emodin, one of the constituents of cascara, has hepatoprotective (17), neuroprotective (18), and chemopreventive effects (10) (12) (13).
+In vitro studies suggest that emodin, one of the constituents, has hepatoprotective (17), neuroprotective (18), anti-osteoporotic (21), and chemopreventive effects (10) (12) (13).
 Emodin also enhances the cytotoxic effects of some chemotherapeutic agents (14) (15) (19) (20).
-Human studies have not been conducted to confirm these effects.
+However, human studies have not been conducted to confirm these effects.

-In vitro studies show that aloe-emodin induces p53 and p21 expression resulting in cell cycle arrest in the G1 phase (8).
-However, more studies are needed to confirm this effect.
+In vitro studies suggest anticancer properties, as aloe-emodin induces p53 and p21 expression that results in G1-phase cell cycle arrest (8).
+However, more studies are needed to confirm such effects.
 Studies on the carcinogenic effects of cascara have produced conflicting results (4) (5) (6) (10).